ScottLogic/blog/_posts/2025-07-22-testing-event-ingestion-service.markdown

 ### Diagram Explanation

-1. **Upstream System/Message Producer**: In the INT environment, the upstream system sends messages via the SDK; in DEV/TEST, test scripts simulate this role.
+1. **Upstream System/Message Producer**: In the INT environment, the upstream system sends messages via its native message generation mechanism; in DEV/TEST, test scripts using the SDK simulate this role.
 2. **Cloud Event Hub**: Queues messages, providing a scalable buffer.
 3. **Ingestion Service**: Listens to the event hub, validates messages, and routes them to downstream systems.
 4. **Downstream Systems**: Consume processed messages for further processing or storage.